planio-gmbh/html2odt/README.md

 This gem provides a Ruby wrapper around the set of XLST stylesheets published as [xhtml2odt](https://github.com/abompard/xhtml2odt).

+## html2odt vs. xhtml2odt

+So, why is this project called `html2odt` while the original library and command line tools by Aurélien Bompard are called **`x`**`html2odt`?

+This project uses [nokogiri](http://www.nokogiri.org) to parse the HTML and apply the XSLT transformations.
+Nokogiri implements a forgiving HTML parser and tries be as forgiving as possible.
+Furthermore, the basic API expects HTML fragments, not full documents.
+We are not expecting the users of this library to pass in a complete, valid XHTML document.
+A reasonably good piece of HTML should be good enough.
+Therefore we skipped the `X` in the name as well.

 ## Installation

 Add this line to your application's Gemfile: